 Coronavirus and child support- do you still have to pay?

-Just like if you lost your job due to any other reason, you would still be responsible for paying your child support as ordered.
-Unless and until you obtain a written order from a judge stating that you do not have to make your payments, or that you may do so at a reduced figure, the current child support orders would remain functioning in your case.
-There is no coronavirus emergency provision in your final decree of divorce (I’m almost sure there isn’t, that is).
+Just like if you lost your job for any other reason, you would still be responsible for paying your child support as ordered.
+Unless and until you obtain a written order from a judge stating that you do not have to make your payments or that you may do so at a reduced figure, the current child support orders would remain functioning in your case.
+There is no coronavirus emergency provision in your final decree of divorce (I'm almost sure there isn't, that is).

-Considering the impact on schools closing and your possession schedule
+Considering the impact on schools closing and your possession schedule.

-Closing thoughts on possession, child support and family law in the times we live in currently
+Closing thoughts on possession, child support, and family law in the times we live in currently

 The challenges that we are all facing right now are significant.
 There is no way of getting around this.
 You or a loved one may have the coronavirus and are currently doing everything you can to get better and heal yourselves.
-Or, you and your family may be battling job loss or job uncertainty where your ability to pay rent, bills and school tuition is in jeopardy.
-Whatever it is that you are going through there are options for you to pursue.
+Or, you and your family may be battling job loss or job uncertainty where your ability to pay rent, bills, and school tuition is in jeopardy.
+Whatever it is that you are going through, there are options for you to pursue.

 Facts are your friend right now.
 Do not rely on talk from friends or neighbors on subjects like these.
 Go to the courts to get information.
 Read blog posts like this.
 Take advantage of any opportunity that you may have to ask questions of experienced attorneys who work in the family law courts.
-We all have ample time to let our minds wander and worry about circumstances that may be out of our control completely.
+We all have ample time to let our minds wander and worry about circumstances that may be out of our control ultimately.
 All you can control is your attitude and the efforts you make to keep yourself informed.
-Do this and you will be in a position to make good decisions for yourself and your family.
+Do this, and you will be in a position to make good decisions for yourself and your family.